MotionSpell/lldash-srd-packager/Readme.md

 The transmission chain includes 3 components:
  - A streamer (this repository).
- - A HTTP server (a node.js script for Pilot#1, the Evanescent SFU for Pilot#2: https://baltig.viaccess-orca.com:8443/VRT/deliverymcu-group/DeliveryMCU/releases).
+ - A HTTP server (a node.js script for Pilot#1, the lldash-relay SFU for Pilot#2: https://baltig.viaccess-orca.com:8443/VRT/deliverymcu-group/DeliveryMCU/releases).
  - A client (the SUB (Signals Unity Bridge) for Pilot#2: https://baltig.viaccess-orca.com:8443/VRT/nativeclient-group/SUB/releases)